DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 **Process and Analyse**:

-1)Open the `AccessData FTK` and click `File -> Create Disk Image` and select `Physical Drive` which can allow you to recover more information than others options such as the hidden information.
+1)Open the `AccessData FTK` and click `File -> Create Disk Image` and select `Physical Drive` which can allow you to recover more information than the other options such as the hidden information.

 ![01](/Pictures/Digital Forensics/FTK/01.png)